PatrickHechler/primitive-code/README.md

     * `<RELATIVE_LABEL>`

 `JMPCS <LABEL>`
-* sets the instruction pointer to position of the command after the label if the last carry flag is set
+* sets the instruction pointer to position of the command after the label if the last OVERFLOW flag is set
 * definition:
-    * `if CARRY`
+    * `if OVERFLOW`
         * `IP <- IP + RELATIVE_LABEL`
     * `else`
         * `IP <- IP + CMD_LEN`